All Episodes

 It's one of these 24-hour intestinal things.

-And it uh it eventuated that uh late Sunday night I couldn't get in here, and Mark was able to do it, so I sincerely appreciate that.
+And it eventuated that late Sunday night I couldn't get in here, and Mark was able to do it.

-Uh what more damage could be done.
+What more damage could be done?

-So I watched that silly Rose Garden thing yesterday.
+So I watched that silly rose garden thing yesterday.

-I said the limbaughorum was right there, and even the politico in a random act of journalism gets close to calling Obama on it.
+And even the politico in a random act of journalism gets close to calling Obama on it.

 But I mean, this was classic.

-Only three sign up.
+Only three sign-ups.

-Now I have a question.
+Now, I have a question.

 And I'll bet you that many of you are asking the same thing.